ha3ks/ha3ks.github.io/_posts/2024-10-01-iOS-Dev-Time.md

 Honestly, this was actually a lot of fun.
 I can see why App development is both an exciting and fun time as well as 'hell on earth' trying to track down bugs and errors.

-For any interested I put the entire project on my GitHub which in itself was a nightmare as GitHub kept bring up that error saying 'you don't have an internet connection' every time I tried to push the project.
+For any interested I put the entire project on my GitHub which in itself was a nightmare as GitHub kept bringing up that error saying "you don't have an internet connection" every time I tried to push the project.

 [Ha3ks - TimeToHack : The App on Github](https://github.com/ha3ks/TimeToHack)

-I believe that issue is caused by having too many files as there were like 300 files or something to push up when I eventually just drag and dropped it in half at a time;
+I believe that issue is caused by having too many files as there were like 300 files or something to push up when I eventually just drag and dropped it to the repo bits at a time;

 [![2](/assets/blog/TimetoHack/2.jpg)](/assets/blog/TimetoHack/2.jpg)

 😂😂

+Other than that, It has been an enjoyable experience.

+I will eventually go back to that project but not yet, unfortunately I had to sell the MacBook so we could pay some bills so I am back to being 'One laptop Dan' but hopefully the future will be brighter and the 2nd laptop will be more readily available... or computer... or MacMini or something..
+I hadn't considered this.. *Christmas List Intensifies*.

 Be safe all.